nylssoft/MynaPasswordManager/README.md

 - Dynamic localization using a MarkupExtension
 - A settings dialog, e.g. for the time the password in shown in plain text (30 seconds) or the master password has to be reentered (5 minutes)
 - Learn how to provide "skins" using XAML styles.
+- Add license information for the images that are taken from the Open Icon Library (might be necessary to mention several license as each images might have different licenses)
+- Add licene information for the PasswordManager, will likely by the MIT license if this is in accordance with the image licenses of Open Icon Library